Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 A somewhat surprising observation is the noticeable performance drop for English in the end-to-end setting.
 Although the proposed baseline achieves a cropped word recognition accuracy of 92\%, its end-to-end performance declines sharply.
 This drop is primarily attributable to script identification and text detection errors introduced in the full pipeline.
 Notably, this pattern is also reflected in commercial OCR systems such as Google’s OCR.

 We also performed a comprehensive qualitative analysis of the proposed baseline.
 A selection of results is shown in Fig.~\ref{fig:end2end_image_results}.
 We observe that \raisebox{-0.19\height}{ } demonstrates strong multilingual scene text recognition across diverse real-world settings - from street signs and transportation hubs to institutional boards and cultural heritage sites.
-The model performs well even on slanted or perspective-distorted text (e.g., directional signs, railway nameplates), as well as on low-resolution or distant text, indicating robustness in challenging visual conditions.
+The model performs well even on slanted or perspective-distorted text, e.g., directional signs, railway nameplates, as well as on low-resolution or distant text, indicating robustness in challenging visual conditions.
+Further, we show a couple of challenging examples in Fig.~\ref{fig:gpt_google_fails} where even closed-source models, including ours, fail to recognize the text correctly.

 On the BSTD test set, we additionally asked annotators to label each image as easy or hard based on the readability of the scene text.
 In the easy subset, the proposed \raisebox{-0.19\height}{ } achieves 60\% WRR, whereas in the hard subset the performance drops to 31\% across all 10 scripts.
 Script-wise word recognition rates are presented in Fig.~\ref{fig:wrr_languagewise_difficulty}.
 This clear separation between easy and hard cases highlights the sensitivity of current methods to challenging visual conditions and calls for more robust recognition models.